 How does religious faith (or lack thereof) figure into the good life?
 That's the topic of our third unit.
 In this session, we will consider arguments that every rational person should believe God exists.

-- You will be able to define "natural theology" and distinguish it from other kinds of theology.
+- Be able to define "natural theology" and distinguish it from other kinds of theology

-- You will understand the logical structure of Anselm and Aquinas's arguments for the existence of God.
+- Understand the logical structure of Anselm and Aquinas's arguments for the existence of God

 - Take a stand on the intellectual importance arguments for God's existence should play in the life of faith.